Was Akira Takarada Originally Supposed To Play Dr. Serizawa? (aka What's Up With Those Still Photos?)

 Toho SF Tokusatsu Eiga Series vol. 3 (Godzilla/Varan/Godzilla Raids Again) (1985)

 I recently got my hands on something I've wanted for a long time: this gorgeous, very heavy paperback published by Toho as part of a series on their tokusatsu films.
-This one specifically details the history of Godzilla, Godzilla Raids Again and Varan.
+This one details the history of Godzilla, Godzilla Raids Again and Varan.
 Not only does it include extensive film stills and basically entire scripts, it also features interviews with several people, including Ishirō Honda and Akihiko Hirata.
 (I translated the interview with Honda on my main blog.)
 This book was published in May 1985 and the interview with Hirata was conducted in March 1984, so around four months before his death.
+I should note that this book is not the first time this interview was printed: it was conducted by Toshimichi Otsuki as a bonus feature on a vinyl LP put out by King Records that presented a condensed version of Godzilla as a sort of audio drama.
+I'm guessing that's the reason why this interview is not as long as the other two that the book included - it's basically liner notes from an LP.

 image sources: Godzilla 1954 and Son of Godzilla behind-the-scenes